-Beginning October 1, 2025, the act requires the Ohio Department of Transportation (ODOT) to give the Auditor of State access, during a financial or performance audit, to any system ODOT uses or maintains.
+Beginning October 1, 2025, the bill requires the Ohio Department of Transportation (ODOT) to give the Auditor of State access, during a financial or performance audit, to any system ODOT uses or maintains.
 This also applies to any independent accountants or consultants necessary to carry out the Auditor's statutory responsibilities.
-The ODOT Director and ODOT employees must assist the Auditor with accessing the systems.
+The Director of Transportation (ODOT Director) and ODOT employees must assist the Auditor with accessing the systems.
 The Auditor and the independent accountants/consultants must comply with all state and federal privacy and confidentiality laws that apply to the content of the accessed systems.